-- in a study conducted according to OECD GD 29 (transformation/dissolution of metals and metal compounds in aqueous media), the water solubility of the Substance was determined to be < 0.5 μg/L; - the water solubility estimate of 0.5 μg/L is below the PNEC{aquatic, freshwater} for dissolved Zinc (i.e. 7.8 μg/L).
+- in a study conducted according to OECD TG 105 (shake flask method), the water solubility of the Substance was determined to be $< 1 \mu g/L$; - the water solubility estimate of 0.5 μg/L is below the PNEC{aquatic, freshwater} for dissolved Zinc (i.e. 7.8 μg/L).
 You state that Zinc is known to be very toxic to the aquatic environment and is labelled as aquatic acute (and chronic) toxicity 1 according to regulation 1272/2008/EEC.
 You consider that it can be seen as a "worst-case scenario" for the Substance.
 You conclude that any adverse effect below the water solubility of the Substance can be excluded and testing whether short-term or long-term can be omitted.